telicent-oss/merge-vex-action/README.md

       # Further build steps that use the merged VEX file
 ```

+This will attempt to create a merged VEX statements file, setting several [outputs](#outputs) indicating whether it has
+done this, and where the merged file is located.
+The merged file, if created, is also uploaded as a GitHub Actions
+artifact so can be accessed by subsequent jobs in the same workflow if needed.

 ## GitHub Token Permissions

 This action needs a GitHub Token in order to query the GitHub Releases API to discover the release binaries for